 SASEC members gather regularly to discuss and address shared interests, creating support and ownership for the program at the policy level as well as practical collaboration at the technical working level.
 Over a decade of successful cooperation has built confidence and mutual trust through various discussion platforms that decide on coordinated actions for the benefit of all.
 ADB serves as the SASEC Secretariat.

-Since 2001, SASEC countries have implemented 46 regional projects worth more than $9 billion in the energy, economic corridor development, transport, trade facilitation, and information and communications technology sectors.
+As of September 2019, SASEC countries have implemented 55 regional projects worth over $12.5 billion in the energy, economic corridor development, transport, trade facilitation, and information and communications technology sectors.